 13.2 Does this statement contain all business transacted for the reporting entity through its United States Branch on risks wherever located?
+Yes [] No []

-Yes [] No [] 13.3 Have there been any changes made to any of the trust indentures during the year?
-Yes [] No [] 13.4 If answer to (13.3) is yes, has the domiciliary or entry state approved the changes?
-Yes [] No [] N/A [] 14.1 Are the senior officers (principal executive officer, principal financial officer, principal accounting officer or controller, or persons performing similar functions) of the reporting entity subject to a code of ethics, which includes the following standards? a.
-Honest and ethical conduct, including the ethical handling of actual or apparent conflicts of interest between personal and professional relationships; b.
-Full, fair, accurate, timely and understandable disclosure in the periodic reports required to be filed by the reporting entity; c.
-Compliance with applicable governmental laws, rules and regulations; d.
+Yes [] No []

+13.3 Have there been any changes made to any of the trust indentures during the year?
+Yes [] No []

+13.4 If answer to (13.3) is yes, has the domiciliary or entry state approved the changes?
+Yes [] No [] N/A []

+14.1 Are the senior officers (principal executive officer, principal financial officer, principal accounting officer or controller, or persons performing similar functions) of the reporting entity subject to a code of ethics, which includes the following standards?
+Yes [X] No []

+Yes [X] No []

+a.
+Honest and ethical conduct, including the ethical handling of actual or apparent conflicts of interest between personal and professional relationships;

+b.
+Full, fair, accurate, timely and understandable disclosure in the periodic reports required to be filed by the reporting entity;

+c.
+Compliance with applicable governmental laws, rules and regulations;

+d.
 The prompt internal reporting of violations to an appropriate person or persons identified in the code; and e.
 Accountability for adherence to the code.

-14.11 If the response to 14.1 is No, please explain: 14.2 Has the code of ethics for senior managers been amended?
-Yes [X] No [] 14.21 If the response to 14.2 is yes, provide information related to amendment(s).
-In the Conflict of Interest (COI) Disclosure, Added the Conflicts of Interest mailbox (COI@CVSHealth.com) to provide another channel for contacting the COI Team.
-In the Gambling section, Updated the language to indicate that all forms of gambling with a pay in or pay out of money or other benefit or item of value is prohibited.
-In the Gifts, Meals, Entertainment or Other Things of Value section, Added the Compliance Questions mailbox (Compliance.Questions@CVSHealth.com) as a resource for employees.
-Added a prohibited gift card example to the Q&A graphic.
-In the Business Firewalls section, updated the language to include examples of prohibited use of competitively-sensitive information, examples of why firewalls are important, and how information firewalls maintain commercial relations with CVS Health clients and suppliers.
-In the Supplier Engagement section, added a new section on Trade Compliance describing the Company's policy to comply with applicable laws and regulations relating to the import and export of products, goods, and services.
+14.11 If the response to 14.1 is No, please explain:

+14.2 Has the code of ethics for senior managers been amended?
+Yes [X] No []

+14.21 If the response to 14.2 is yes, provide information related to amendment(s).

+The "Maintaining Trust" section that contained Corporate Integrity Agreement (CIA) information was removed as the CIA expired.

+The index was removed.

+Annual benchmarking exercise performed resulting in the following updates/revisions: general format/layout/branding, relocation of topics, addition of accessibility channels, colleague intro letter, Diversity and Inclusion, MGE, Social Media, misc. definitions and revisions throughout, etc.

 14.3 Have any provisions of the code of ethics been waived for any of the specified officers?
-Yes [] No [X] 14.31 If the response to 14.3 is yes, provide the nature of any waiver(s).
+Yes [] No [X]

+14.31 If the response to 14.3 is yes, provide the nature of any waiver(s).